microsoft/workspace-optimizer/README.md

 ## File prep

-Save the following files to a **master folder**, which are located in the [Workspace Planning Tool repository](https://github.com/microsoft/Workspace-Planning-Tool).
+Save the following files to a **master folder**, which are located in the [Workspace Collaboration Optimizer repository](https://github.com/microsoft/workspaces-optimizer).
 If you’re new to GitHub, you’ll need to register and sign in before you can access this repository.
 See [GitHub Getting started](https://docs.github.com/github/getting-started-with-github) for details.
 You'll use this master folder to create a copy of for each workspace project.

 * **Distance Helper notebook** - Creates a distance file between specified zones or neighborhoods.
 This uses the following input files to help you define the walking distances in a unit you specify, such as estimated minutes or meters between floors or buildings.
 * **File Validations notebook** - Validates all the input files, including the distance file that's created from the Distance helper notebook.